 Our lead tester, Buck Yedor, has put in the time when it comes to knife work.
 Having worked as a cook in multiple commercial kitchens, he has spent uncountable hours chopping carrots, dicing onions, mincing garlic, and doing every other kind of prep work under the sun.
-His first cooking job was under the tutelage of Che Paniz alum and culinary school instructor, Julia Crookston, who schooled him on the ins and outs of proper knife work.
+His first cooking job was under the tutelage of Chez Panisse alum and culinary school instructor Julia Crookston, who schooled him on the ins and outs of proper knife work.
 This time on task experience has given him a good understanding of the pros and cons of various knife styles.
 Buck knows the importance of having a well-made knife that you can count on to help you get dinner to the table night after night.

 Analysis and Test Results

-Also known as matchsticking, the julienne cut refers to creating small and thin pieces, similar in size to a matchstick.
+Also known as matchsticking, the julienne cut refers to creating small and thin pieces similar in size to a matchstick.
 To test how well each knife could julienne, we used each one to matchstick a carrot.

-For our testing, what we referred to as chopping means breaking your veggies down into half-inch cubes.
-To test how well each knife chopped, we ran each knife through a butternut squash and a carrot.
+For our testing, chopping refers to breaking your veggies down into half-inch cubes.
+Chopping is typically the fastest and least delicate task we asked of our knives.
+We ran each chef's knife through a butternut squash and a carrot to test how well each knife chopped.

 When it came to the parsley, it was a slightly different story.
 The softness and springiness of the parsley often kept the thicker and beveled European blades from making contact with the cutting board without putting a lot of extra weight into the cut.
 The Mac Mighty, with its slight rocker and thinner blade, had no trouble cutting through the parsley with every stroke.